 This is a first version database and we would love to hear your feedback.
 Fill in this brief survey to share your thoughts and ideas

-If you are interested in building off the work of one of these teams, we would love to try and help connect you!
-Please reach out to us at email@example.com
+If you are interested in building off the work of one of these teams, please reach out to email@example.com and we would love to try and help connect you!

 Do you have an update to your project?
 Did it turn into a company?
 A research project?

 We would love to hear about it!
 Fill in this form

 Coming soon to Project Phoenix...